kserve/kserve/docs/samples/v1beta1/tensorflow/README.md

 # Predict on an InferenceService with Tensorflow model
 ## Setup
-1. Your ~/.kube/config should point to a cluster with [KFServing installed](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#deploy-kfserving).
+1. Your ~/.kube/config should point to a cluster with [KServe installed](https://github.com/kubeflow/kfserving/blob/master/docs/DEVELOPER_GUIDE.md#deploy-kfserving).
 2. Your cluster's Istio Ingress gateway must be network accessible.